ThomasKaiser/sbc-bench/results/reviews/FriendlyELEC-NanoPi-Fire3.md

   * Vulnerability Spectre v1:        Mitigation; __user pointer sanitization
   * Kernel 4.14.180-s5p6818 / CONFIG_HZ=250

-Kernel 4.14.180 is not latest 4.14.305 LTS that was released on 2023-02-06.
+Kernel 4.14.180 is not latest 4.14.306 LTS that was released on 2023-02-22.

-Please check https://endoflife.date/linux for details.
+See https://endoflife.date/linux for details.
 It is somewhat likely that a lot of exploitable vulnerabilities exist for this kernel as well as many unfixed bugs.
-Better upgrade to a supported version ASAP.

 But this version string doesn't matter since this is not an official LTS Linux from kernel.org.
 This device runs a Samsung vendor/BSP kernel.